BACP Accredited & Registered Psychotherapist & Counsellor

 Personally, it is heartwarming and life-affirming that Mindfulness and Compassion which have been an important and often elusive part of my life for thirty years have found their way into my chosen profession.

-As part of my role in the NHS I am also currently training with the Metanoia Institute in specialist Counselling for Depression (CfD) and am developing my Trauma Therapy with training in EMDR (Eye Movement Desensitization and Reprocessing).
+As part of my role in the NHS I trained with the Metanoia Institute in specialist Counselling for Depression (CfD).
+I have also enhanced the help I can offer with trauma by qualifying as a therapist in EMDR (Eye Movement Desensitization and Reprocessing).
+For further information on EMDR see:

 Accredited register membership